Managing backups in Managed Service for PostgreSQL

 in the example above).
 You can restore a cluster to any point in time starting with the point when the backup is created. -

-Request the creation of a cluster from a backup:
+Request creating a cluster from a backup:

 yc managed-postgresql cluster restore \ --backup-id=<backup_ID> \ --time=<time> \ --name=<cluster_name> \ --environment=<environment> \ --network-name=<network_name> \ --host zone-id=<availability_zone>,` `subnet-name=<subnet_name>,` `assign-public-ip=<public_access_to_host> \ --resource-preset=<host_class> \ --disk-size=<storage_size_in_GB> \ --disk-type=<disk_type>